Marijuana and pregnancy

-In recent years, there’s been a lot of debate about allowing marijuana to be used as medicine (also called medicinal or medical marijuana).
+There’s been a lot of debate about allowing marijuana to be used as medicine (also called medicinal or medical marijuana).
 Research is still being done to test the safety and usefulness of marijuana for treating certain medical conditions, including pain and nausea caused by cancer, HIV/AIDS and other conditions.

 How can you get help to quit using marijuana?